Foreign students show less zeal for US since Trump took over | Education

 Foreign students show less zeal for US since Trump took over

 On a recruiting trip to India's tech hub of Bangalore, Alan Cramb, the president of a reputable Chicago university, answered questions not just about dorms or tuition but also American work visas.
 The session with parents fell in the chaotic first months of Donald Trump's presidency.
-After an inaugural address proclaiming "America first", two travel bans, a suspended refugee programme and hints at restricting skilled worker visas widely used by Indians, parents doubted their children's futures in the US.
+After an inaugural address proclaiming "America first," two travel bans, a suspended refugee program and hints at restricting skilled worker visas widely used by Indians, parents doubted their children's futures in the U.S.

 "Nothing is happening here that isn't being watched or interpreted around the world," said Cramb, who leads the Illinois Institute of Technology, where international scholars have been half the student body.
 America was considered the premier destination for international students, with the promise of top-notch universities and unrivaled job opportunities.
 Yet, 2016 marked the start of a steep decline of new enrollees, something expected to continue with fresh rules limiting student visas, competition from other countries and a haphazard coronavirus response.
 The effect on the workforce will be considerable, experts predict, no matter the outcome of November's election.